SoftStoneDevelop/Gedaq/README.md

 Generator of methods for obtaining data from databases.
 Supported databases(see examples and documentation in the relevant DB package):<br>
 - [Npgsql](https://github.com/SoftStoneDevelop/Gedaq.Npgsql)<br>
 - [DbConnection]().
-In plans.
 Only the methods available in DbConnection do not use database-specific features and methods and optimizations.

 Usage: